Ying'an Airlines: History

 Ying'an Airlines was founded in 2005 as Yunnan Ying'an General Aviation Co Ltd, a general aviation company.
 It received its air operator's certificate from the CAAC on 19 January 2005.

 In 2008 the airline placed orders for Xian MA60 aircraft, supplementing its fleet of Harbin Y-12s.

 On 7 December 2010, Ying'an Airlines was granted preliminary approval from the CAAC to operate regional passenger and cargo flights.
 The airline conducted a trial charter flight between Pu'er City and Kunming on 17 February 2011.

 Ying'an Airlines commenced passenger operations on 23 April 2014, flying from Libo to Chongqing via Guiyang with its MA60 aircraft.

 On 18 December 2014, Ying'an Airlines signed a cooperation agreement with Joy Air, with the intent of increasing the former's registered capital to CNY 1 billion (US$161 million) and expanding its fleet to 30 aircraft.
 Ultimately, the agreement hopes to transform Ying'an Airlines into a major regional airline in Southeast China.

 Ying'an Airlines suspended operations on 1 December 2015, and the temporary operating permit it had received from the CAAC was invalidated on 4 December.
 As of January 2017, the airline's profile at ch-aviation indicates that Ying'an Airlines is "restarting".

 Corporate affairs

-Ying'an Airlines is a joint venture between Guangdong Ying'an Transport Service Co Ltd (56.5%) and CEO Li Guiying (43.5%).
+Ying'an Airlines was a joint venture between Guangdong Ying'an Transport Service Co Ltd (56.5%) and CEO Li Guiying (43.5%).
 The two invested CNY 80.7 million (US$12 million) in the airline.
 Through a cooperation agreement signed between Ying'an Airlines and Joy Air in December 2014, the registered capital will be raised to CNY 1 billion (US$161 million).

 Destinations

-Ying'an Airlines flies to the following destinations:
+Ying'an Airlines flew to the following destinations:

 Fleet

-The Ying'an Airlines fleet consists of the following aircraft (as of August 2016):
+The Ying'an Airlines fleet consisted of the following aircraft (as of August 2016):